jwe4ec/mdib-hd/README.md

 # mdib-hd

-This repository contains analysis code for this project on the Open Science Framework (OSF): TODO.
+This repository contains analysis code for this project on the Open Science Framework (OSF): https://osf.io/bsft6/.

 # Data